piotrkot/NCM/README.txt

 * As the application reads from stdin, writes to stdout, and have configuration options, it was guessed adding CLI is a good fit.
 Here I chose Apache Commons CLI.
+* Logging is realized with Slf4j SimpleLogger.
+By default log messages are sent to the console (System.err).
+It can be altered with org.slf4j.simpleLogger.logFile system property.

 Questions